Phil Haynes (American football)

-Phil Haynes (born October 19, 1995) is an American football offensive guard for the Seattle Seahawks of the National Football League (NFL).
+Phil Haynes (born October 19, 1995) is an American professional football offensive guard.
 He played college football at Wake Forest.

-Early life and high school
+Early life

 Haynes grew up in Raleigh, North Carolina and initially attended North Raleigh Christian Academy.
-Also spent time in LA.Starting out as a basketball player, a local insurance broker funded his scholarship to play basketball for the Knights.
 He transferred to Virginia Episcopal School in Lynchburg, Virginia after his junior year in order to re-classify and gain an extra season of eligibility.
 He joined the football team at Virginia Episcopal and attracted the attention of college recruiters, ultimately committing to play college football at Wake Forest despite only playing one year of football.
 Since he had already reclassified as a junior, Haynes moved back to Raleigh and took extra courses at William G. Enloe High School in order to enter Wake Forest with his original class.

 College career

 Haynes spent five total seasons as a member of the Wake Forest Demon Deacons, redshirting his true freshman season.
 He started at right tackle as a redshirt freshman before moving to left guard for his final three seasons.
 He was named third-team All-Atlantic Coast Conference (ACC) after his redshirt junior season and entered his redshirt senior year on the 2018 Outland Trophy watchlist.
 Over the course of his collegiate career, Haynes started 47 games for the Demon Deacons.